rulewis/journey-optimizer.en/help/using/reports/email-global-report.md

 * **[!UICONTROL Ignored]**: The total number of temporary, such as out of office, or a technical error, for example if the sender type is postmaster.

-For more information on bounces, refer to the [Manage suppression lists](../suppression-lists.md) page.
+For more information on bounces, refer to the [Suppression list](../suppression-list.md) page.

 ![](../assets/global_report_5.png)